f-prettyland/minimalist-games/_posts/2016-10-05-liars-dice.md

 This rule is golden, after you get used to the normal rules, be sure to add in this for more information and interesting plays.

+[^3]:Taken examples from this [review](https://boardgamegeek.com/thread/192025/liars-dice-yes-it-has-dice-i-promise-it-doesnt-suc) and rules variations explanations from this [post](https://boardgamegeek.com/thread/185804/main-rule-variations).

-## Footnotes
+## Footnotes and References[^3]

 [^2]: Or depending on your ruleset, you may only immediately use then, at the beginning of the round after you just lost a die

-## References
-Taken examples from this [review](https://boardgamegeek.com/thread/192025/liars-dice-yes-it-has-dice-i-promise-it-doesnt-suc) and rules variations explanations from this [post](https://boardgamegeek.com/thread/185804/main-rule-variations).